Tax Evasion And Tax Fraud

 - Writing a false check to pay taxes

 - Failing to produce tax documents when requested

 - Any actions intended to defraud the state and avoid paying taxes

 Concealing income and making fraudulent transfers of property are two common ways that people engage in tax fraud or evasion.

-The penalties for tax fraud or evasion vary widely, and can include payment of back taxes, prison time, and large fines.
-The state is allowed to garnish your wages or file liens against your property in order to satisfy any unpaid taxes, interest, or penalties.
+The penalties for tax fraud or evasion vary widely and can include payment of back taxes, prison time and large fines.
+The state is allowed to garnish your wages or file liens against your property to satisfy any unpaid taxes, interest or penalties.

 Some of the penalties for specific tax crimes include:

-It’s important to note that tax fraud in Oklahoma also carries a 50% penalty on all taxes that are due.
+It’s important to note that tax fraud in Oklahoma also carries a 50 percent penalty on all taxes that are due.

 Consult An Experienced Oklahoma Tax Evasion Lawyer

 A charge of tax fraud or tax evasion is a serious matter.
 As with all white collar criminal matters, the penalties and ramifications can be severe.
 It’s crucial that you enlist the assistance of a reliable Oklahoma tax fraud attorney immediately and start preparing your defense.